koute/polkavm/BENCHMARKS.md

 ## Execution time (for pinky)

-These benchmarks measure the execution time of the benchmark, *without* time it takes to compile or initialize it.
+These benchmarks measure the execution time of the benchmark, *without* the time it takes to compile or initialize it.

 | VM                                       |                 Time | vs fastest |
 |------------------------------------------|----------------------|------------|